NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

     prim = stage.GetPrimAtPath(prim_path[0])
     self.prim = prim
     self.current_path = prim_path[0]
-    print("Primitive: " + str(prim))
+    print("prim: " + str(prim))

         ...
 ```

-You can check that this is working by navigating back to `Omniverse Code` and create a primitive in the viewport.
-When the primitive is created, it's path should display at the bottom.
+You can check that this is working by navigating back to `Omniverse Code` and create a prim in the viewport.
+When the prim is created, it's path should display at the bottom.

 ![](./Images/path%20displayed.PNG)